 What if I haven't swum since I was a kid?

 We’d love to help you get back into swimming – however, we are not a learn-to-swim organization and swimmers must be able to swim unassisted for 60 minutes, be able to swim one lap without stopping, and know how to count yardage (1 lap = 25 yards).
 Knowing how to use a pace clock for timed intervals is a plus, but we can help you figure it out.

 I only know how to do freestyle, is that ok?

 Freestyle is the main stroke most practices focus on, so if you aren’t comfortable with other strokes, or even doing flip turns, don’t let that stop you from coming to practice.
 The coach on deck can help you with your technique for freestyle and the other strokes (butterfly, backstroke, and breaststroke) as you get more comfortable and confident in your swimming.

 Do you offer private lessons?

 No, we focus on group training.
-However, the team does offer occasional Saturday workshops a year which focus on specific strokes, starts, or turns.
+However, the team does offer occasional Saturday workshops a year that focus on specific strokes, starts, or turns.
 These are great opportunities to improve your technique and get more in-depth feedback from our coaches.

 I'm visiting from another location, can I swim with your team?